Lokoya, California

 Lokoya (Miwok: Lakáa-yomi, meaning "place of the cottonwood") is an unincorporated community in Napa County, California, United States.
 It lies at an elevation of 1,765 feet (538 m).
 Lokoya is located 9 mi northwest of Napa.

 History

-The town was formerly known as Solid Comfort.
+The community was formerly known as Solid Comfort and Johannesburg.

 The Solid Comfort post office opened in 1918, changed its name to Lokoya in 1925, and closed in 1951.
+In the early twentieth century, Lokoya was the site of a popular resort on the slopes of Mount Veeder.
+Guests would arrive in Oakville by rail and travel the remaining seven miles to Lokoya by stage.

-The Redwood Cemetery along with the former settlement of Spruce Hill, California is located to the southeast.
+The Redwood Cemetery, along with the former settlement of Spruce Hill, California, is located to the southeast.